First Bank (FRBA): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-1910 Establishment of First National Bank of Langhorne Marked the beginning of the institution focused on serving the local community.
+1910 Establishment of First National Bank of Langhorne Marked the institution's beginning, focused on serving the local Pennsylvania community.

-1986 Founding of Roman Bancorp, Inc. Signified a strategic move towards broader financial service offerings and expansion.
+1986 Founding of Roman Bancorp, Inc. Signified a strategic shift toward a holding company structure, enabling broader financial services and expansion.

-2006 Adoption of the name First Bank Streamlined the brand identity for better market recognition.
+2006 Adoption of the name First Bank Streamlined the brand identity for clearer market recognition across the growing service area.

-2008 Acquisition of Bucks County Bank Significantly increased the bank's market share and assets in the Bucks County area.
+2008 Acquisition of Bucks County Bank Significantly increased the bank's market share and total assets within the key Bucks County area.

 First Bank's Transformative Moments